abhay395/Nirbhay_Singh_CS_Department/README.md

 # Nirbhay Singh College CS Department Website

 ### Description
-This is the official website for the **Computer Science Department** of **Nirbhay Singh College**, providing dynamic features for students, teachers, and administrators.
+This is the official website for the **Computer Science Department** of **Nirbhay Singh College**, providing essential features for students, teachers, and administrators.

 ---